Telex in The UK and Teleprinters I Remember

 Three Tees Agency

 *The Three Tees Agency was a recruitment and temping agency for Telex Teleprinter and Telephone Operators.
+The name of this agency may also have been known as The Three Ts Agency.

 TRG Services

 I also worked as a temp for TRG Services (Trevor Ronald Gilbert was the owner), another recruitment agency for telephonists and telex operators.
 My temp controllers were Clive (head controller) and Janice.
 Both were great guys, and I have many happy memories of my time with this agency.
-TRG had their main office in King William Street in The City of London.
+TRG had their main office in King William Street in the City of London.
 After a few years, they moved to Lovat Lane, also in the City of London.

-My time as a telex operator, was characterised by an abundance of work for temp telex operators.
+My time as a telex operator was characterised by an abundance of work for temp telex operators.
 I never had a permanent job throughout this time, and one of these temping jobs lasted for over three years!

 The type of work was varied.
-One day I could work in a small office on a single telex machine, while another assignment might be in a bank with multiple machines and many operators.
+One day, I could work in a small office on a single telex machine, while another assignment might be in a bank with multiple machines and many operators.

 5-level Telex Murray Code

-The associated image is of a reference card similar to one I used when learning 5-level Murray code.
+The associated image is of a reference card similar to one I used when learning the 5-level Murray code.
 The code represents the International Telegraph Alphabet.
 Image: User: Huestones with derivative work by User: TedColes, CC BY-SA 3.0 via Wikimedia Commons.

 5-level International Telegraph Alphabet.

-5-level telex murray code
+5-level telex Murray code

 If messages from the telex machine were to be relayed as separate messages to distant machines, the telex operator would have read the tape and identified the start and end of each message.
 The tape could then be torn off before and after those points.
 Each separate message on the paper tape could then be relayed to distant machines as necessary.